 If your event has seminar sessions individuals can be scanned into each session providing you with the details of each visitor who attended the session.
 There are other options available such as pre-loading scanners with the approved list of attendees for each session with the ability to override with new guests when required.

 Having the option to use staff supplied by your registration provider can free up your own internal teams’ resources; allowing them to meet and greet your visitors and have those meaningful conversations and build relationships.
 Furthermore, having a manager onsite to oversee the registration area, manage the onsite staff, liaise with security and yourself as the organiser can be invaluable in managing the registration process as vast amounts of visitors arrive.

-Here are a few staffing options your registration company should be able to provide.
+Here are a few event staffing options your registration company should be able to provide.

 Having an onsite manager with years’ of experience of managing onsite event registration services at both large-scale exhibitions (trade and consumer) and smaller complex conferences can streamline processes and reduce queues.
 Specialist onsite managers are all fully trained and are experts in event registration, software, hardware and customer service.
 Arriving during build-up they will ensure the registration area is set-up and prepared, staff are trained and prepped ready for the event and they will offer support to exhibitors who take up lead capture services.